 Primary Contact Email: Rachel.Sehr@state.sd.us

-Businesses throughout South Dakota are eligible to apply for the funding.
-This is an opportunity for your workplace to send a positive, supportive message and promote healthy lifestyles by preventing, reducing and managing chronic disease through workplace environment and/or policy change.
+The South Dakota Department of Health is excited to release the 2021-2022 WorkWell Grant.
+All South Dakota businesses are eligible to apply!
+This is an opportunity for your worksite to send a positive, supportive message and promote healthy lifestyles by preventing, reducing, and managing chronic disease through worksite environment and policy change.

 Primary Contact Email: email@example.com